 The Company has signed a binding letter agreement with Western Metallica Corp. ("Western"), a private company, pursuant to which Western may earn a 55% interest in the Sierra Alta project (the "Sierra Transaction").
 Sierra Alta is a legacy project of the Company, and not presently a focus.

 To earn its 55% interest, Western shall:

-0 earn its 55% interest, western shall.

-- Pay \$50,000 in cash or in kind to the Company (paid); - Issue 500,000 shares of Western to the Company upon the renewal of the license for the Sierra Alta project; - Spend \$500,000 on mineral exploration of the project within 24 months of the date hereof; and - Enter into a binding joint venture agreement with the Company.
+- Pay \$50,000 in cash or in kind to the Company (paid); - Issue 500,000 shares of Western to the Company upon the renewal of the license for the Sierra Alta project; - Spend \$500,000 on mineral exploration of the project within 24 months; and - Enter into a binding joint venture agreement with the Company.